Aftershocks rattle cleanup efforts after powerful Alaskan earthquake

 The district was aiming to reopen its schools by Wednesday.

-The city is keeping a tally of costs associated with the quake, but did not yet have an estimate, said City Manager Bill Falsey.
+The city is keeping a tally of costs associated with the quake, but did not yet have an estimate, said Municipal Manager Bill Falsey.

 North of Anchorage, the Matanuska-Susitna Borough also sustained considerable damage, including the wreck of Vine Road.
 Most of the borough’s schools will also be closed until Wednesday, the Matanuska-Susitna School District said.